 Although Compute Engine regional persistent disks offer synchronously replicated block storage across zones, they are not currently supported for SAP NetWeaver HA systems.

-For more information about storage options on GCP, see:
+For more information about storage options on Google Cloud, see:

 Networking options for HA SAP systems